oracletechcl/fireup_scanner/COLLABORATE.md

 git config --global user.email "your email associated to above github user"
 ```

+**WARNING:** Above command is mandatory before start working.
+Neglecting this step, will mark your commits as user *"Oracle Public Cloud User"* and will break traceability

 - Finish the OCI CLI configuration by setting the contents of the file `~/.oci/config` to the following:

 ```shell